ChrisChinchilla/chrischinchilla.com/src/pages/cv.md

 I contribute to several regular podcasts:

 - My Geek, tech, and gaming show, "Chinchilla Squeaks"
-- The "Write the Docs" podcast
 - As well as a gaming and storytelling podcast

 I host the following regular livestreams:

 - Weekly "Learning livestream" with a tech tool
 - Regular "hands on" videos
-- As well as a gamin livestream

 Find links to all these at [chrischinchilla.com](http://chrischinchilla.com/).